ssilverman/rdm-schema/README.md

    of `"get_response"`.
 5. `"refType"`: the reference must point to an object having one of the types in `#/$defs/oneOfTypes` and there must not be any circular references.

+## Best practices

+It's certainly possible to create badly defined messages, even though they conform to the schema.
+These messages may just be ill-defined or may not be compatible with the responder serving these messages.
+This section describes some restrictions that, if followed, will prevent many of these kinds of problems.

+1. If a responder wishes for controllers to limit the number of bytes sent for strings or bytes, then it should set appropriate values for the `"maxLength"` field for strings and the `"maxLength"` field for bytes.
+It's conceivable that a responder doesn't need this, but many responders do because they're implemented on smaller systems that may need to preallocate memory.
+2. Minimums should be less than maximums.
+For example, the "bytes" type has `"minLength"` and `"maxLength"` fields. `"minLength"` should be less than or equal to `"maxLength"`.
+3. Bit field sizes should match the number of defined bits.
+4. A command should not refer to itself.
+Please refer to the "Command Duplicate" subschema under the "command" schema.
+5. References ("$ref") should refer to a valid object.
+Also, there should not be any circular references.
+6. String patterns should not contradict any minimum or maximum lengths, if either are provided.

 ## Open questions